margaretmf/margaretmf.github.io/keycreativewriting.md

 There's someone, there are people behind the litter, the trash on the street, and they have good lives to live.

-There are people behind the word "Queen" on the advertisement.
-All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word "Queen" on the advertisement.
+There are people behind the word **Queen** on the advertisement.
+All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word **Queen** on the advertisement.

 There's someone there, there are people there behind the construction of the building.